 Element Description Quantum Paid as Fixed Remuneration (FR) Comprises base salary, superannuation, packaged employee benefits and associated fringe benefits tax.
 Reviewed annually, or on promotion.
 Benchmarked against market data2 for comparable roles based on position, skills and experience brought to the role.
 Target remuneration is based around the median of the relevant comparator group for each job role, taking into consideration companies in a similar industry and of a similar size.
 Cash Short Term Incentive (STI) An annual incentive aimed at rewarding employees for achievement of annual objectives.
 Applies to all employees who have satisfied the risk and values gate.
 Maximum achievable is a percentage of Fixed Remuneration (ranging from 7% to 100%) depending on the role.
 Actual outcome is linked to performance and contribution against annual KPIs.
-Short term incentives are treated as follows in the following circumstances: resignation - usually forfeited, subject to Board discretion; termination for serious misconduct - forfeited; retirement - discretion of Board; death or total or permanent disablement - discretion of Board; and redundancy - discretion of Board.
-Cash
+Short term incentives are treated as follows in the following circumstances: resignation - usually forfeited, subject to Board discretion; termination for serious misconduct - forfeited; retirement - at discretion of the Board; death or total and permanent disablement - at discretion of the Board; and redundancy - at discretion of the Board.
+Cash Long Term Incentive (LTI) Aimed at fostering an interest in the long-term performance of the Company, to encourage participation in the affairs of the Company and to encourage the retention of employees.
+Applies to all employees who have satisfied the risk and values gate.
+Awarded as percentage of Fixed Remuneration Shares are issued or purchased and held in trust for 3 years.
+Vest in the name of the employee after 3 years, provided that: employee remains employed; and subject to 3-year compound annual growth in diluted earnings per Share (EPS) as follows: Shares